 When the PMRA fails to act with appropriate precaution, as is the case with its re-registration of glyphosate, the right to request reviews of decisions gives Canadians an important tool to hold the PMRA accountable for protecting our health and the environment.
 We believe that the Federal Court’s decision seriously limited the scope of that tool — making it effectively impossible to use.

-We’re going to court to appear as interveners in Safe Food Matters Inc. v.
-Attorney General of Canada to make sure that Canadians can continue to hold the PMRA accountable when it ignores relevant science or makes decisions without enough science.
+We’re going to court now to make sure that Canadians can continue to hold the PMRA accountable when it ignores relevant science or makes decisions without enough science.

 Canadians should be able to count on regulators to follow the law and apply the precautionary principle to ensure there is rigorous, independent science when it reviews pesticide registrations.
 When they fail to live up to those responsibilities, Canadians must be able to request independent reviews of these decisions.